KMeltzer24/Shank-Interpreter/README.md

 # Shank Interpreter

-A Java-based interpreter for the Shank programming language, implementing a complete lexer, parser, and interpreter with support for various data types, control structures, and built-in functions.
+A Java-based interpreter for the Shank programming language that implements a complete lexer, parser, and interpreter with support for various data types, control structures, and built-in functions.

+## Getting Started

+1. Ensure you have JDK 17+ installed
+2. Clone this repository
+3. Navigate to the project directory
+4. Follow the Building and Running section below

 ## Project Structure

 ```
 Shank-Interpreter/